 Teaching station with locking cabinets for audio-visual equipment and internally mounted computer and monitor.
 Projector control system panel mounted on top surface.
-Cabling provisions for connecting a laptop to the projector.
+Cabling provisions for connecting a laptop to the projector can include VGA, HDMI, and Display port depending on the room capabilities.